patche-v/patche-v/README.md

 🔭 I love ≡𝐺𝑂≡, and like to contribute to open-source projects in my free time.

-:construction_worker: Currently I'm working @ [InPlayer](https://inplayer.com/) as Backend Engineer.
+:construction_worker: Currently I'm working as a Backend Engineer.